How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Ductwork Inspection

+Flooding can severely damage air ducts, particularly those made of porous materials like fiberglass, with water exposure causing corrosion, mold growth, and structural weakening.
 Professional ductwork inspection should include visual examination of accessible sections, checking for water staining, collapsed sections, and mold growth.
-In many flood situations, complete duct replacement becomes necessary even when the HVAC equipment itself can be salvaged.
+In many flood situations, complete duct replacement becomes necessary even when HVAC equipment can be salvaged.

-Repair Versus Replace - Making the Right Decision
+Repair Versus Replace: Making the Right Decision

 When Replacement is Required